The 2025-26 FAFSA and CASFA are now open! Complete your application today!

 What are the fees?

 DPOS assesses fees to all private occupational schools and the general public to cover the direct and indirect costs of administering the Private Occupational Education Act.
 Fees are associated with most administrative and Board actions taken regarding a school’s operation and the protection and service of student transcripts and essential school records.
-For a current and complete list of fees, please refer to the Division’s website (click here).
+Get a current and complete list of fees.

 How long does it take for my application to be approved?